 B-spline cubic polynomial

-The equation parameters of the B spline cubic polynomial taper model (equation 1) and fitted lines are illustrated in figure 5.
-The developed models for different DBH classes had the measured goodness of fit (adjusted R2) of 0.8, 0.90, and 0.96 respectively for below 50 cm, 55-70 cm, and greater than 70cm.
-Whereas, the adjusted R2 was 0.78 for the model developed for the whole dataset irrespective of size (DBH) class (Table 1).
+The equation parameters of the B-spline cubic polynomial taper model (equation 1) and fitted lines are illustrated in figure 5.
+The developed models for different DBH classes had the measured goodness of fit (adjusted R2) of 0.8, 0.90, and 0.96, respectively, for below 50 cm, 55-70 cm, and greater than 70cm.
+Whereas the adjusted R2 was 0.78 for the model developed for the whole dataset irrespective of size (DBH) class (Table 1).